sean-gugler/DeathmazeFairPlay/SPOILERS.md

 * Spinner during long waits

 There are times when the game deliberately waits a short time and goes unresponsive.
 This is probably to make sure the player doesn't miss out on important text, such as when a random dog attacks.
-It also helps narrative timing during events like falling down a pit.
+It also enables narrative pacing during events like falling down a pit.

 I added visual "spinner" in the corner for two reasons: the player knows the game is stalling, not crashed; and the player knows immediately when the time is up.
 I always hated guessing when it was ok to start typing again after a dog attacked me.
+I also let the spacebar, Enter, and Esc keys interrupt the wait.

 * Full words required